 Hey, ding dong, nobody's killed any kids.
 I have three kids of my own! (pause) What the hell is your problem anyway, Eric?
 Why are you so concerned about Jewish kids?
 This is exactly what I've been talking about.
 The Jews use their kids to appeal to our weakness and we can't afford to respond to that.
 It's all a ploy on their part to get over on us.
 Well, screw them!
-They were lording over us after the last war and now it's our turn.
-While we were being forced to grovel by the French and English and pay that indemnity, the Jews were cleaning up like the bandits they are.
+They were lording over us after the last war, now it's our turn.
+While we were doing all the dirty work and being taxed to the hilt to pay off that outrageous indemnity to the French and English, the Jews were cleaning up like the bandits they are.
 All we want is what's rightfully ours.